EmmaWolfgram/cse15l-lab-reports/lab1-report.md

 ## `cd` commands:
 ```
-[user@sahara ~]$ cd
+[user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
 There is no obvious output when running `cd` with no arguments because when running with no argument you are just put back into the home directory.
-By starting in the home directory and then running `cd`, you are not changing into any directory, you just remain in the home directory.
-This output is not an error.
+By starting in the lecture1 directory and then running `cd`, you are changing your directory back into the home directory. this output is not an error.

 ```
 [user@sahara ~]$ cd lecture1